 Like Chevron, SchoolsFirst also offers share certificates with a slightly reduced APY when compared to high yield savings accounts.

-And if you’re willing to keep at least $100,000 locked in for 60 months, you can receive a dividend of 3.30% and an APY of 3.35%.
+And if you’re willing to keep at least $100,000 locked in for 60 months, you can usually see a higher rate.

 So, it’s a flexible program with higher payouts, the more you’re willing to set aside.